Welcome! We are going to set off on a journey to understand each commandment of the salvation covenant.

-If we really think about it – how much time do we devote to watching movies and shows on television?
-How much time are we willing to invest in playing computer games or following people on Instagram and Facebook?
+If we really think about it – how much time do we devote to watching movies and series on television?
+Do you play computer games or follow a lot of people on Instagram and Facebook?

 We spend far too much time on the temporary and silly things of the world and not enough time on the eternal.
 God is the founder and creator of everything eternal.
 One day, all these other temporary things will fall away.

 Look at what it says in James 2:19-20: